-We argue that the change that occurs in a family system should be investigated through a simultaneous observation of the structural quantitative developments in all its domains, including marital behavior, household structure and composition, the life-course transitions of individuals, the living arrangements of the aged, and the service system (i.e., the existence of a specific pattern of life-cycle service).
-These aspects of a family system are identical to the domains used in our previous study, and the detailed descriptions and rationale for each of them are documented there (Szołtysek et al., 2009, 13-17).
+domains, including marital behavior, household structure and composition, the life-course transitions of individuals, the living arrangements of the aged, and the service system (i.e., the existence of a specific pattern of life-cycle service).
+These aspects of a family system are identical to the domains used in our previous study, and the detailed descriptions and rationale for each of them are documented there (Szołtysek et.al.
+2009, 13-17).

 To achieve our aims, the analysis of the family system components must be limited to the investigation of their most important features.
-It should be emphasized, however, that each of these aspects could become the subject of a separate indepth study.
-This also means that we can devote only a relatively small amount of space to comparing familial developments in Rostock with the situation in other urban sites of the German-speaking area of the same period, and even less so to making wider European comparisons.
+It should be emphasized, however, that each of these aspects could become the subject of a separate in-depth study.
+This also means that we can devote only a relatively small amount of space to comparing familial developments in Rostock with the situation in other urban sites of the German-speaking area of the same period, and to making wider European comparisons.
 It is, in any case, difficult to make such comparisons.
-The co-residence patterns in historical Germany have thus far been either unexplored, or mentioned only in passing in the literature (Rosenbaum, 1996; Weber-Kellermann, 1982; Lee, 1981)8.
-Most of the scholarly works on the relationship between industrialisation and demographics have focused on individual aspects of demographic change, often without addressing the problem of changes occurring in living arrangements and household formation patterns (e.g., Oris and Alter, 2001; Oris, 2000; Brändström, Sundin, & Tedebrand, 2000; Lee, 1998, 1999, 2005; Lee and Marschalck, 2000, 2002; for exceptions, see Kertzer and Schiaffino, 1983; Janssens, 1993; Alter, 1996; Hareven, 2000; Arcury, 1990).
+The co-residence patterns in historical Germany have thus far been either unexplored, or mentioned only in passing in the literature (Rosenbaum 1996; Weber-Kellermann 1982; Lee 1981).
+Most of the scholarly works on the relationship between industrialization and demographics have focused on individual aspects of demographic change, often without addressing the problem of changes occurring in living arrangements and household formation patterns (e.g., Oris and Alter 2001; Oris 2000; Brändström, Sundin, & Tedebrand 2000; Lee 1998, 1999, 2005; Lee and Marschalck 2000, 2002; for exceptions, see Kertzer and Schiaffino 1983; Janssens 1993; Alter 1996; Hareven 2000; Arcury 1990).
 Here, we have decided to take a more holistic approach, pooling together various aspects of family change, and leaving other domains of demographic transformation for later exploration.

-The approach taken here measures coresidence at the level of population, households, but also individuals.
-Looking at living arrangements from different perspectives allows us to partly overcome a substantial criticism of the household-level variables expressed in family demographic literature (Ruggles, 1987, 1990, 2009; King and Preston, 1990; King, 1990).
+The approach taken here measures co-residence at the level of population, households, but also individuals.
+Looking at living arrangements from different perspectives allows us to partly overcome a substantial criticism of the household-level variables expressed in family demographic literature (Ruggles 1987, 1990, 2009; King and Preston 1990; King 1990).
 Accordingly, in this study we supplement a more conventional approach to studying living arrangements by treating co-residence with relatives of a particular type as a key characteristic of individuals, who are then classified based on the presence or absence of different types of ties to others.